Launching dynamic pricing:

 1 - Algorithms study the overall sales dynamics of the chain's stores.

-2 - By clustering time series, they identify and combine into groups (clusters) stores with highly similar sales dynamics.
+2 - By clustering time series, they identify and group together stores with highly similar sales dynamics into clusters.

-4 - Then algorithms look for stores with similar key performance indicators: a similar number of cash receipts (traffic), average order value, revenue, marginality.
+4 - Next, algorithms search for stores with comparable key performance indicators, such as the number of transactions (traffic), average order value, revenue, and profitability.

-5 - Finally, they compare the descriptive characteristics of similar stores:
+5 - Finally, they compare the descriptive characteristics of similar stores, including:

 store format,